 Nix the Clutter

-Your Christmas décor deserves to be documented, but for shots of baby, think simple and close-up.
+Your Christmas ornaments and décor deserve to be documented, but for shots of baby, think simple and close-up.
 Try filling the frame with baby (and even getting down on the ground so you’re eye-level), and keep the background clean.
-Have your little sit or lay on a white comforter or on top of a piece of shiny wrapping paper.
-Maybe they’re holding (chewing) on an ornament—or maybe they’re just swaddled in a soft blanket.
+Have your little one sit or lay on a white comforter or on top of a piece of shiny wrapping paper.
+Maybe they’re holding (chewing) on a baby’s first Christmas ornament while wearing a festive baby sweater, or Santa hat—or maybe they’re just swaddled in a soft blanket.
 Either way, a minimalist backdrop will keep the focus on your babe.

 Hand Someone Else the Camera